microsoftgraph/xamarin-csharp-photosender-sample/WALKTHROUGH.md

   - `Mail.Read`: this allows us to read the user's email messages, which we'll use to get a list of emails our app sends.
   - `Mail.Send`: this allows us to send mail as the user.
   - `Files.ReadWrite`: this allows us to upload the user's profile photo to OneDrive.
+  - `People.Read`: this allows us to get a list of the people the user interacts with most often.

 ### Sign in